 The Re:Start Mall is a testament to the strength of character of the people in Christchurch and is a must-visit to sample the great shops and cafes that are there!

 11. Quake City Christchurch

-The exhibits here are fascinating as they detail how the earthquake in February 2011 affected the city.
-They have models that explain just how and why the earthquake caused do much damage.
+The exhibits here are fascinating!
+They detail how the earthquake in February 2011 affected the city.
+They have models that explain just how and why the earthquake caused as much damage as it did.